 INTRODUCTION

-Despite decades, glioblastoma (GBM) remains an incurable condition with increasing incidence in many countries[1,2].
-Although GBM is less prevalent than, e.g., breast, colon, or lung cancer, it outperforms other tumors by affecting patients in the prime of their lives and causing them to lose many years of life[3].
+Glioblastoma (GBM) has remained an incurable condition with increasing incidence in many countries[1,2].
+Although GBM is less prevalent than, breast, colon, or lung cancer, it outperforms other tumors by affecting patients in the prime of their lives and causing them to lose many years of life[3].
 The initial intervention in newly diagnosed GBM includes a surgical approach, with post-surgery temozolomide (TMZ) and radiation therapy[4].
-Adding tumor-treating electric fields (TTFields) to maintenance TMZ chemotherapy was found to prolong progression-free and overall survival but is currently limited due to the lack of a method to predict or quantify the efficacy of TTFields (the imaging features associated with treatment response are unclear and there are no predictive neuroimaging markers).
+Adding tumor-treating electric fields (TTFields) to maintenance TMZ chemotherapy was found to prolong progression-free and overall survival, but is currently limited due to the lack of methods to predict or quantify the efficacy of TTFields (the imaging features associated with treatment response are unclear and there are no predictive neuroimaging markers).
 Moreover, the treatment device is required to be worn for a predetermined period (typically approximately 75% of the time) or until there is a clinical progression of the disease, which introduces a delay in getting used to the device and makes patients anxious with regard to the intended therapy effect[5].
 Strong motivation to predict TTField efficacy in a patient-specific manner was provided[6].
-Nevertheless, glioblastoma recurrence is practically inevitable which, combined with a grim prognosis and ineffective treatment, underlines the importance of further research into this one of the deadliest tumors[3,7].
+Nevertheless, glioblastoma recurrence is practically inevitable which, combined with a grim prognosis and ineffective treatment, underlines the importance of further research into this deadliest tumor[3,7].

 One of the GBM traits that implicate the lack of effective treatment is the heterogeneity that can be explained by both clonal evolution and the presence of stem cells[8].
 Stemness refers to the molecular events that underlie the essential characteristics of self-renewal and differentiation into daughter cells[9].
 On the cellular level, some processes were indicated as crucial for GBM stemness, namely epigenomic regulation, posttranscriptional regulation, and metabolism[10].
-In recent years of glioblastoma stemness research, a key aspect of cytoskeletal rearrangements has also been bashfully introduced[11,12] while it is long time since this machinery is well-known for controlling two processes that influence cancer malignant behavior, i.e., cellular division and invasion[13].
+Glioblastoma stemness research in recent years has also bashfully introduced a key aspect of cytoskeletal rearrangements [11,12] while it has been long time since this machinery is well-known for controlling two processes that influence cancer malignant behavior, i.e., cellular division and invasion[13].
 The stemness itself is also responsible for potentiating the resistance to treatment[14,15], inter alia due to increased invasiveness[16].
 In addition, more recent studies have identified the role of metabolism in GBM invasion[17].
-Although non-stem glioblastoma cells are less invasive than GBM stem cells (confirmed by, e.g., sevenfold reduced cell migration through the Matrigel, or 3.8-times and 6.8-times lower expression of matrix metalloproteinase-14 and -16)[18], the same cells also acquire stemness with greater ease if they are characterized as invasive cells and not tumor core cells[19,20].
+Although non-stem glioblastoma cells are less invasive than GBM stem cells (confirmed bysevenfold reduced cell migration through the Matrigel, or 3.8-times and 6.8-times lower expression of matrix metalloproteinase-14 and -16)[18], the same cells also acquire stemness with greater ease if they are characterized as invasive cells and not tumor core cells[19,20].